Awadh: Religion

 A vast majority of the population practices Hinduism.
-It is also home to the Ram Janmabhoomi, an important pilgrimage site in Hinduism that marks where the deity Rama was born.
+It is also home to the city of Ayodhya, an important pilgrimage site in Hinduism and Jainism, among the seven holy cities of Hinduism (the Sapta Puri), where several Thirthankaras and the deity Rama were born.
 The Muslim community has a strong presence in the urban areas of Awadh, such as Prayagraj and the capital city of Lucknow, which has a large Shia Muslim population.
 Other than that they are mostly concentrated in the Devipatan division.

 Culture

 The region of Awadh is considered to be the center of Ganga-Jamuni culture and is the home of for Awadhi music and Folkarts.

 Sham-e-Awadh

 Sham-e-Awadh is a popularised term referring to the "glorious evenings" in the Awadh capitals of Faizabad and later (and even today and to a greater extent) Lucknow.

 Awadh was established in 1722. with Faizabad as its capital.
 Nawab Shuja-ud-Daula's son Nawab Asaf-ud-Daula, the fourth Nawab of Awadh, shifted the capital from Faizabad to Lucknow; this led to the decline of Faizabad and rise of Lucknow.

 Just as Banares (Varanasi) is known for its mornings, so Lucknow is for its evenings.
 Many of its well-known buildings were erected on the banks of the Gomti River in the time of Nawabs.
 The Nawabs used to take in a view of the river Gomti and its architecture in the evening hours, giving rise to Sham-e-Awadh's romantic reputation.

 There is a saying:'Subah-e-Benares', 'Sham-e-Awadh', 'Shab-e-Malwa' meaning mornings of the Benares, evenings of the Awadh and nights of Malwa.